IUPAC/WFChemCookbook/book/datasources/pubchem_pugrest.md

 - [Part 3 - Using a SMILES or InChI string as an input query](pubchem_pugrest3.ipynb)

 Extensive documentation about the API can be found [here](https://pubchem.ncbi.nlm.nih.gov/docs/pug-rest).

+General information about the PubChem database can be found [here](https://w3id.org/ifcc/IFCC004)